EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V MUST finish the verification step of message_3 before passing PAD_3 to the application.

+If two nodes unintentionally initiate two simultaneous EDHOC message exchanges with each other even if they only want to complete a single EDHOC message exchange, they MAY terminate the exchange with the lexicographically smallest G_X.
+If the two G_X values are equal, the received message_1 MUST be discarded to mitigate reflection attacks.
+Note that in the case of two simultaneous EDHOC exchanges where the nodes only complete one and where the nodes have different preferred cipher suites, an attacker can affect which of the two nodes’ preferred cipher suites will be used by blocking the other exchange.

 ## Other Documents Referencing EDHOC

 EDHOC has been analyzed in several other documents.
 A formal verification of EDHOC was done in {{SSR18}}, an analysis of EDHOC for certificate enrollment was done in {{Kron18}}, the use of EDHOC in LoRaWAN is analyzed in {{LoRa1}} and {{LoRa2}}, the use of EDHOC in IoT bootstrapping is analyzed in {{Perez18}}, and the use of EDHOC in 6TiSCH is described in {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}.